nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/observability/health-check.md

 When returning an error HTTP code `500` it is recommended to block the incoming traffic to prevent generating unnecessary errors.

-Under the wood the endpoint runs different probes, you can see in the response which one has been configured, for instance:
+Under the hood the endpoint runs different probes, you can see in the response which one has been configured, for instance:
 ```json
 {